hat is Good Shepherd Center for Homeless Women & Children?

-We offer job assistance and employment counseling services only to those women that reside at our facilities.
+We offer job assistance and employment counseling services to women enrolled in any one of our programs.

 Can you provide me with food assistance and utilities?

 Food is available through our Languille Shelter on Tuesday, Wednesday and Thursday from 9:45 am – 2:00 pm.
 The address is 267 N. Belmont Ave.
 Showers, breakfast and lunch, clothing, bus tokens and referrals are offered as well.

 If your question was not answered here, please contact the Development Department at (213) 482-1834.